 In addition, in 2017, the City of Toronto approved the Port Lands Planning Framework and Villiers Island Precinct Plan that guide and enable the future development of these areas, which are adjacent to Quayside.

-Sidewalk Labs is in the process of preparing a Master Innovation and Development Plan, or MIDP, which will propose a comprehensive plan for Quayside and will also bring forward certain proposals for consideration at scale in order to achieve the broader objectives set out in the RFP.
-For this purpose, the context area for scale explorations during the planning process is defined by the Designated Waterfront Area, as set out in the Toronto Waterfront Revitalization Corporation Act.
+Sidewalk Labs submitted their proposal in June 2019, titled the Draft Master Innovation and Development Plan (MIDP), which is a comprehensive plan for Quayside that also contains proposals at scale.
+The context area for scale explorations during the planning process is defined by the Designated Waterfront Area, as set out in the Toronto Waterfront Revitalization Corporation Act.
 For Waterfront Toronto’s position on Sidewalk Labs’ proposal at scale, please read this Open Letter from Waterfront Toronto’s Board Chair.